justjones/feed-reader/README.md

     Install http-server by npm install -g http-server Then run http-server in terminal inside the root of the cloned repo.
     Go to the URL http://localhost:8080/ in browser.

+note: Research into how to code for jasmine testing led me to many sites for expamples.
+Some code I used came from these sources.
+The sources include Sitepoint, Udacity, Udemy, and GitHub repositories.